 Fortunately, it is possible to take steps to minimise the risk of insolvency and the problems insolvency causes.
 Even when insolvency is already threatening, an active approach can make a substantial difference to the outcome.

 Minimising the risks of insolvency

-For many business owners, business insolvency and personal insolvency are interlinked ? if the business fails, personal assets are on the line.
-Incorporating as a limited liability company or a limited liability partnership helps protect personal assets, provided that business debts are not covered by a personal guarantee.
+For many business owners, business insolvency and personal insolvency are interlinked - if the business fails, personal assets are on the line.
+Incorporating as a limited liability company or a limited liability partnership helps protect your personal assets, provided that business debts are not covered by a personal guarantee.

 If you, your family or friends are putting money into a business, you can reduce your risk by investing in a less risky way: for example, by giving the business a secured loan rather than buying shares.
 This kind of protection, however, limits the ability of the business to borrow from other lenders.

 Cashflow forecasting and credit control are vital ways of reducing risk.
 Good credit control helps improve the balance sheet of the business, reducing the chances of insolvency.
 Regularly updated cashflow forecasts provide an early warning system of any potential cashflow shortage.

 If insolvency seems likely, or if your business is already insolvent, you should act quickly.
 The first step is to assess the outlook for the business.

 If the business has good long-term prospects, you may be able to take short-term steps to tide you over.
 Improving credit control by managing your creditors or selling off non-essential assets can provide an immediate cash injection.
 For example, a discounted sale of old inventory can increase cash balances - even if the stock is being sold at below cost.